Infantry Assault Badge: Bronze

 The bronze class was instituted on 1 June 1940.
 It was awarded to motorized/Mechanized Infantry troops according to the same criteria as listed above.

 Design

 The badge was designed by the company C. E. Junker of Berlin.
 It is oval in shape, with four oak leaves on each side; on the top is a national eagle clutching a swastika and a rifle with a fixed bayonet across the badge.
-The reverse of the badge is plain and has a pin attached to it.
-The original "silver" badges were made of silver-plate and the later ones were made of zinc.
+The reverse of the badge is plain and has a pin attached.
+The original "silver" badges were made of silver-plate, and the later ones were made of zinc.
 The "bronze" version was actually made of a "metal alloy".

 1957 version

 On 26 July 1957, the West German federal government passed the "Law of Titles, Orders and Honours" (Gesetz über Titel, Orden und Ehrenzeichen), which permitted World War II veterans serving in the Bundeswehr to wear certain earned decorations from the conflict, as long as they were denazified.
 The Infantry Assault Badge was among the permitted decorations; The re-authorized version had the Reichsadler and swastika removed.
 Denazified versions of both the silver & bronze grades were authorized and produced.